Toni77777/awesome-swiftui-libraries/README.md

 ## Color
 [scroll to top](#readme)
 - [DynamicColor](https://github.com/yannickl/DynamicColor) - Yet another extension to manipulate colors easily in Swift and SwiftUI
+- [SwiftUIColourWheel](https://github.com/Priva28/SwiftUIColourWheel) - A colour wheel made all in SwiftUI

 ## Confetti
 [scroll to top](#readme)